MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 Stop all tasks and stop polling "when *condition*" hats.

-### Reserved (OpCodes 0x07-0x0D)
+### Get Variable Value (OpCode: 0x07)

+Request the value for the variable given by the ID field.
+The value is sent to the IDE with the Variable Value message.

+### Set Variable Value (OpCode: 0x08; long message)

+Set the value for the given variable to the value in the body.

+The body consists of a one-byte type flag followed by the actual value.
+The supported data types are:

+  * integer (type = 1): 4-byte signed integer, LSB first
+  * string (type = 2):  the remainder of the message body is a UTF-8 string
+  * boolean (type = 3): 1-byte, 0 for false, 1 for true

+### *Reserved* (OpCode 0x09)

-Reserved for additional non-system messages.
+Reserved for a future IDE->Board message.

+### Delete Variable (OpCode: 0x0A)

+Delete the given variable.

+### Delete Comment (OpCode: 0x0B)

+Delete the comment with the given ID.

+### Get Virtual Machine Version (OpCode: 0x0C)

+Request the virtual machine version and board type.
+The result is sent to the IDE with the Virtual Machine Version message.

+### Get All Code (OpCode: 0x0D)

+Request all stored code, including both binary code and attributes such as source strings and variable names, to be sent to the IDE.

-### Delete All Chunks (OpCode: 0x0E)
+### Delete All Code (OpCode: 0x0E)

-Stop all tasks and delete all chunks from the board.
+Stop all tasks and delete all code and code attributes from the board.

 ### System Reset (OpCode: 0x0F)

-Stop all tasks and reset the hardware.
+Stop all tasks and reset/restart the hardware.

 Note: With the interim RAM-based chunk storage implementation, this will also delete all chunks.